Mpox control guideline

 • Abstain from sexual activity.

-• Avoid contact with those potentially at higher risk of severe infection (young children, older people, immunocompromised people, and pregnant people).
+• Avoid close physical contact with those potentially at higher risk of severe infection (young children, older people, immunocompromised people, and pregnant people).

 Surveillance: Active self-monitoring1

-PEPV administration2: Vaccination should be offered if not fully vaccinated.
-See Australian Immunisation Handbook.
+PEP administration2: Vaccination should be offered if not fully vaccinated.
+See the Australian Immunisation Handbook.
+Antiviral PEP may be considered under specified circumstances.
+See the Mpox Treatment Guidelines.

 Testing priority: High if symptoms develop3